Jasonang-13/ESG-Rating-Gap-Scanner-Using-AI/README.md

 **🎯 Objectives**

-✅ Scan corporate ESG reports (PDF or text) using AI
+✅ Scan corporate ESG reports (PDF) using AI
 ✅ Detect disclosures related to ESG rating criteria
 ✅ Score the quality and completeness of disclosure
-✅ Suggest improvements to enhance ESG scores
+✅ Suggest improvements to enhance ESG scores (if any)

 **📬 Contact**